radus7efan/store-management-tool/README.md

 - `Store management tool` is an application meant to be used for, as the name suggests, managing a store.
 - It exposes endpoints for managing products with basic operations as fetch, add, update, or remove a product and retrieving information about the current inventory of the store.

 - The complete list of operations, as well as the structure of the products can be found in the swagger interface (link in the [How to play](#how-to-play) section below).

 - The application is build API-first, so it uses the OpenAPI spec file where the APIs and the model is defined and generates them based on the definition.

-- For the persisting layer the application uses a h2 in memory database to store product related information.
+- For the persisting layer the application uses a h2 in memory database to store product related information and user information.

+- The application also supports a bearer authentication mechanism based on JSON Web Tokens (JWT).

+- The authentication mechanism does not yet support the addition of new users or updating the existing ones.
+However, all endpoints are authorized, so they can only be called using a JWT, and all the operations can be accessed by the role of the user that makes the call.
+Fetch operations can be accesed by any user, regardless of their role, while the add, update or delete operations can only be accessed by an admin user.

+- The only unauthorized endpoint is the one used for authentication which requires a username and a password as query parameters.

+- For testing purpose there are 2 users inserted in the database at startup, one with USER role and one with ADMIN role.

 - Available operations:
   - Products
     - Fetch product by unique identifier. ( *fetchProductById* )
     - Update product by unique identifier. ( *updateProductById* )
     - Remove product by unique identifier. ( *removeProductById* )
     - Fetch all available products with the possibility to filter by stock status. (*fetchProducts*)
     - Add new product. (*addProduct*)
   - Inventory
     - Get store inventory. (*getStoreInventory*)
+  - Authenticate
+    - Autheticate & obtain token. (*obtainToken*)

 - Product example:
 ```json
 {